robocode13/lib-fints/README.md

 ### Sample Usage

 The main public API of this library is the `FinTSClient` class and `FinTSConfig` class.
-In order to instantiate the client you need to provide a configration instance.
+In order to instantiate the client you need to provide a configuration instance.
 There are basically two ways to initialize a configuration object, one is when you communicate with a bank for the first time and the other when you already have banking information from a prevous session available (more on that later).

 If you don't have any previous banking information available you can use the static `forFirstTimeUse()` factory method like this: